soumikdemo/passgen-nodejs/readme.md

 node index (options)
 ```

-To create a symlink to run "passgen" from anywhere (read "about-running-scripts.txt")
+To create a symlink to run "passgen" from anywhere (read about-running-scripts.txt)

 ```
 npm link